Our Scholars say it best! Check out this great recap video created by one of our fab alums!

-- To understand global challenges facing our generation.
+- Understanding global challenges facing our generation.
 We meet with experts to explore security, poverty, climate change, global hunger, genocide, the rights of women and girls and much more.
 We also unpack the role of the United Nations, the G8, the World Bank, corporations, citizens and, of course, youth.

-- To build global leaders.
+- Building young global leaders.
 Through workshops covering basics like public speaking, policymaking, group dynamics and strategic communications, Global Scholars learn how to inspire change and lead action.
-They put these skills into practice through our unique Social Change and Innovation Clinic as well as through various leadership development opportunities.
+They put these skills into practice through our unique Action Lab as well as through various leadership development opportunities.

-Through small-group meetings with policy experts, Global Scholars gain a rich understanding of the greatest challenges facing our generation.
-Recent seminars in our Global Scholar curriculum have included:
+Through small-group meetings and multi-sector panel discussions with policy experts, Global Scholars gain a rich understanding of the greatest challenges facing our generation.
+Recent sessions have included:

 - “International Relations for the Student Leader”